 But this doesn’t have to be true for you.
 You can eliminate PMS symptoms naturally.
 I know, because I help women do it every day.

-It’s true there are prescription drugs that can help alleviate PMS and cramps, but they are not without their side effects.
+It’s true there are prescription drugs and PMS supplements that can help alleviate PMS and cramps, but they are not without their side effects.

 Ibuprofen, Advil, and Aleve can make PMS symptoms worse over time by suppressing ovulation and subsequently resulting in lower progesterone.
 Read more about pain medications and hormones.

-Birth control is commonly prescribed for…well, for, just about anything that is related to hormones in a woman.
-It’s offered up a magic little pill that will make all your troubles go away, but what most doctors don’t say (or don’t know) is that the pill can do some serious damage and shouldn’t be taken lightly.
+Birth control is commonly prescribed for … well, for, just about anything that is related to hormones in a woman.
+It’s offered up like a magic little pill that will make all your troubles go away, but what most doctors don’t say (or don’t know) is that the pill can come with some serious issues and shouldn’t be taken lightly.

-And the list of drug options really only get worse from here…
+And the list of drug options really only gets worse from here…

-Danazol, which suppresses ovulation and will help you grow a healthy beard.
+Danazol suppresses ovulation and might help you grow a healthy beard.

-Gonadatropin-releasing hormone change your brain to shift estrogen and progesterone levels…. and can contribute to osteoporosis.
+Gonadotropin-releasing hormone could change your brain to alter estrogen and progesterone levels, and can contribute to osteoporosis.

-And let’s not forget the sleep, anxiety, fluid retention, and depression medications meant to treat the symptoms… yes, there is a lot of pharmaceutical answers to suppress your body’s signals, but if you’ve found your way onto my blog, I suspect you’re looking for more than just a “pill for every ill.”
+And let’s not forget the sleep, anxiety, fluid retention, and depression medications meant to treat the symptoms of PMS.
+Yes, there are a lot of pharmaceutical answers to suppress your body’s signals, but if you’ve found your way onto this site, I suspect you’re looking for more than just a “pill for every ill.”

 It’s important that you know — you do NOT have to be at the mercy of your PMS.
 You can treat it naturally and you can free yourself from the monthly mood swings, cramps, and other symptoms that have been stealing your joy from life.

-I want to share with you the 5 tools I use to eliminate PMS and cramps in my patients, but first, I want to share a patient story with you.
+I want to share with you the 5 tools I use for natural PMS relief with my patients, but first, I want to share a patient story with you.

-Natural Remedies for Cramps – Eliminating PMS & Cramps without Drugs
+Natural Remedies for Period Cramps – Eliminating PMS & Cramps without Drugs

-She was essentially homebound and at the mercy of her hormones 2 weeks out of every month.
+She was essentially homebound and at the mercy of her hormones for two weeks out of every month.

-Her doctor offered her an antidepressant, sleep medication, birth control, and recommend she start exercising to lose the weight.
+Her doctor offered her an antidepressant, sleep medication, birth control, and recommended she start exercising to lose the weight.